 My overall message is that it is very important for all those considering a hair transplant to know the background information first; know the difference between FUE and FUT, and do sufficient background research on the surgeon you are considering.

 We all love our hair.
-Some of us didn’t know how much we loved our hair until we started to lose some of it.
+Some of us didn’t know how much we loved our hair until we didn’t have the same amount of it over a period of time.
 Hair is the reason I started this site, it’s the reason you came here to read this.
 Hair is interesting.
 Hair is stylish.
-Hair is spiritual.
 Hair is personality.
 Hair is unique.
 It goes on… Having a shaved head is beautiful too.
 There’s nothing wrong with not having hair.
 It’s a matter of preference.
-I prefer to have hair, maybe you do too.
+I prefer to have hair, like many others.

 The reason why I wrote this blog “Hair is a Wonderful Thing” is because I want to remind people that hair is what drives us, not hair loss.
-Hair is appreciated by many people.
-So many people in this world put in extra care for their hair, or have had a hair transplant, or take hair supplements, or wear a hairpiece, and you’d never know it.
-Some of them are famous and some of them are around you.
-There’s no reason to be ashamed of hair.
+Hair and hair growth is where I do my best to put consistent attention.
+Sometimes, taking a step back and putting attention on another topic entirely is also good for the soul.
+It’s not always obvious to society that many people in this world: put in extra care for their hair, or have had a hair transplant, or take hair supplements, or wear a hairpiece, and you’d never know it.
+Many of them are famous and some of them are around you.
+You’d be surprised by the people in your life who have a hair situation that they deal with, unbeknownst to you.
 Read More

 Posted on February 26, 2015